vkohaupt/vokoscreenNG/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Log messages**
-If applicable, paste or attach log messages from the vokoscreenNG log tab.
-(Text files saved as `.txt` or `.log` are accepted by GitHub as attachment uploads. `.zip` archives are also permitted.)

 <!-- If you copy-paste logs, place the text between the fence markers below to format them properly. -->
 ```text